Shop the coverage and rates that are right for you

 You can also purchase separate Medicare drug coverage (Part D) with a Medicare Supplement plan or with Original (Fee for Service) Medicare (i.e., without enrolling in either a Medicare Supplement or Medicare Advantage plan).

 Although they must meet minimum Federal guidelines, Medicare Advantage Prescription Drug and separate Medicare drug coverage (Part D) differ markedly between carriers, and one of the most important differences is which drugs are covered and which are not.
-[There are 35 therapeutic categories of drugs, and carriers are required to include at least two drugs in each category, except they are required to include all drugs in these categories: HIV/AIDS treatments; antidepressants; antipsychotic medications; anticonvulsive treatments for seizure disorders; immunosuppressant drugs; and anticancer drugs (unless covered by Part B)].
+[There are 35 therapeutic categories of drugs, and carriers are required to include at least two drugs in each category, except they are required to include all drugs in these six categories: Antirerovirals (HIV/AIDS treatments); antidepressants; antipsychotic medications; anticonvulsive treatments for seizure disorders; immunosuppressant drugs; and antineoplastics (certain anticancer drugs) unless one of these drugs is covered under Part B of Medicare.

 quick-tip Each carrier provides a formulary that lists which drugs are covered under that plan and which copay or coinsurance tier the drug falls into.
 Beneficiaries should always check the formulary to determine if their drugs are covered--and at which copay pay or coinsurance rate--before purchasing a plan.
 It's also a good idea to review your Medicare Advantage Prescription Drug or separate Medicare drug coverage (Part D) every year to see if your plan covers the medications you need now and may need in the upcoming year.